robmoore-i/RemotePingPongPairing/README.md

 3. I run `./ping rob`

-- This puts your WIP onto a branch and pushes it.
+- This puts my WIP onto a branch and pushes it.

-- You are responsible for deleting your local copy of the branch.
+- I am responsible for deleting my local copy of the branch.

 4. My partner runs `./pong rob`